Publish chassis-level commands#

 float32 omega

-• v: is the linear velocity in m/s with positive signs in the forward driving direction;
+• v: linear velocity in m/s (forward positive)

 Note